alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 2. People who just watch the video will definitely be confused by this.
 3. That confusion may have been intentional.

-I quickly skimmed the Twitter outrage and it seemed like people's opinion on #3 was almost entirely defined by whether they believe OpenAI's PR strategy is acting in good faith.
+It seems like people's opinion on #3 is almost entirely defined by whether they believe OpenAI's PR strategy is acting in good faith.
 For what it's worth, I believe they are acting in good faith, but they simplified things so much that they lost some important nuance.
 To be fair, this happens everywhere.
 How many times have you read a paper because of a good abstract, only to be disappointed once you actually read it?

+I understand why people are fixated on this, but from a robotics perspective, it really, really doesn't matter, and other parts deserve more focus.

 Sensor Instrumentation